kharsh77/personal_finance/README.md

 - - Namespace for the tenant has to be active for deploying app for a tenant.
 - - `kubectl apply -f kubernates/<tenant-name>/. `
 - We will wait till all containers are RUNNING by using this command: `kubectl get po,svc -n <tenant-name>`
-- - `minikube service web-service --url` This command will output a specific URL which can be used via postman
+- - `minikube service app --url -n <tenant-name>` This command will output a specific URL which can be used via postman
 - - Each tenant will have a separate url which can be accessed by their users.